Bachman–Turner Overdrive: Hiatus 2005–2009

-Since the last disbandment of the band in 2005, several of their albums have been reissued.
-The first one to be made available again since the disbandment was Freeways in 2005, followed by Bachman–Turner Overdrive II in 2006 and Four Wheel Drive in 2008.
+After the 2005 disbandment of the band, several of their albums were reissued.
+The first one to be made available again after the disbandment was Freeways in 2005, followed by Bachman–Turner Overdrive II in 2006 and Four Wheel Drive in 2008.
 Brave Belt I and Brave Belt II were re-released on a single CD March 17, 2009.

 Although Rob and Blair remained very reticent about BTO since late 2004, Rob had been rumoured to state he no longer wished to play in the band and had hung up his drum sticks.
 On January 10, 2023, Robbie Bachman died at age 69.

-On January 23, 2009, Tim Bachman played on stage at one of Randy Bachman's shows, the first time they had played on stage together since 2003.
+On January 23, 2009, Tim Bachman played on stage at one of Randy Bachman's shows, the first time they had together since 2003.
 Randy Bachman, who already hosted the successful radio show "Randy's Vinyl Tap", was slated to be the host of a new television show called "Road to Guitar", which was set to air on the Discovery Channel.
 He was on tour with Burton Cummings during the summer of 2009, and played dates for the Randy Bachman Band in the United States and Canada for August and September.

-Throughout his tenure in BTO and up until 2017, Randy Murray played bar gigs and casuals around the Vancouver area.
+Throughout his tenure in BTO and up until 2017, Randy Murray played bar gigs and casual shows around the Vancouver area.
 He began working in Anglican Church communications in 2002.
-He is currently the Communications Officer of the Anglican Diocese of New Westminster.
-He retired from music in 2017.
+He is currently the Communications Officer of the Anglican Diocese of New Westminster and retired from music in 2017.
 He is the only Trial by Fire–era member of BTO, besides Fred Turner, to have played shows after the disbandment in January 2005.
 Like Rob, Murray has also stated he no longer wishes to be in BTO.